dennis1357qwq/CO2_Web-App/README.md

 ## Getting Started

-Clone the most recent version of this repository.
+Clone the most recent version of this repository and make sure to have atleast Node.js Version 18.15.0 installed.

 ### Set up a local MySQL database